 Questions About Long-Term Care Planning for Elders?

 The goal of our elder law practice is to provide legal services designed to protect the health and financial assets of seniors.
 While these conversations are not always easy for families, they are essential.
 Disputes may arise in the future concerning distribution of assets and estates.
 Worse, failing to plan for the eventuality that your loved one may need nursing care can lead to arguments and hurt relationships.
 If this happens to you, it can be easy to feel confused and overwhelmed.
 You may have questions over what healthcare options and safeguards work best for you and your loved one.
 Additionally, you may be concerned over the future of a family business or other holdings, or even your elderly loved one’s physical safety.
-Our Modesto elder law attorneys can help with any legal issue concerning your future or that of an elderly loved one.
+A Modesto elder law attorney from our firm can help with any legal issue concerning your future or that of an elderly loved one.

 At Arata, Swingle, Van Egmond & Heitlinger, we understand that it hurts when your loved one cannot care for themselves.
 Furthermore, our staff is aware of the serious concerns you have if your loved one owns a business.
 The impact of cost of care can deplete someone’s assets quickly, creating uncertainty in your future.
 Elder law encompasses many legal areas, which can be a confusing landscape to navigate.
 Our law firm can help establish trusts, power of attorney and other asset protection plans to secure your future.